 Establishes a Wealth Tax.
-The measure institutes a state wealth tax levied on the net assets of individuals with values in excess of about \$40 million as of January 1, 2008.
-The wealth tax would be based on the tax rates established by the federal estate tax, which has a progressive structure and whose top rate in calendar year 2007 is 45 percent.
-However, the measure specifies that the tax rate applied must not be less than 45 percent, meaning that this rate would most likely apply to estates of all sizes.
-It appears that the wealth tax would be levied on taxpayers in the state on a one-time basis, with revenues to be deposited in the newly created Environmental Superfund in 2009-10 and 2010-11.
-The monies in this fund would be used to acquire a majority interest in outstanding voting common stock of various petroleum and automotive companies as well as for other environmental protection-related purposes.
+The measure institutes a state wealth tax levied on the net assets of individuals with values in excess of about \$40 million as of January 1, 2010.
+The minimum wealth tax rate would be 55 percent.
+It appears that the wealth tax would be levied on taxpayers in the state on a one-time basis, with revenues to be deposited in the newly created Global Warming Fund in 2011-12 and 2012-13.
+The monies in this fund would be used to acquire a majority interest in outstanding voting common stock of various petroleum, automotive, and financial companies, as well as for other environmental protection-related purposes.

 Taxes People When They Die or Leave the State.
 The measure imposes a new tax on the income of specified individuals when they die or move out of California.
 It defines this income to include both income that would ordinarily be reported and any gains in asset values.
-Individuals with incomes greater than \$5 million would be subject to the tax, and associated revenues would be deposited in the Environmental Superfund.
+Individuals with incomes greater than \$5 million would be subject to the tax, and associated revenues would be deposited in the Global Warming Fund.
 Whether these provisions would impair interstate commerce, and thus violate the U.S. Constitution, might be subject to court review.

 Makes Changes to the PIT.
 The measure imposes an additional tax under PIT for joint-return taxpayers equal to 17.5 percent of their total taxable incomes if greater than \$250,000, with an additional tax of 17.5 percent (for a 35 percent total additional tax) on incomes greater than \$500,000.
 For single taxpayers, these additional taxes would be applied to incomes greater than \$150,000 and \$350,000, respectively.
 In addition, the measure establishes several new tax programs that would reduce PIT revenues, including refundable tax credits for: (1) particular designated organizations, (2) the costs of purchasing health insurance for certain individuals, (3) income earned by teachers, (4) higher education tuition and fees, and (5) property tax payments.
-The first \$7.5 billion of net annual PIT revenue from these changes would be allocated to the General Fund, with the remaining additional revenues directed to the Environmental Superfund.
+The first \$7.5 billion of net additional PIT revenue each year would be allocated to the General Fund, with the remaining additional revenues directed to the Global Warming Fund.